mikhama/presentation-tensorflowjs/README.md

 ### TensorFlow.js runtime

-TensorFlow.js uses WebGL.
+TensorFlow.js uses WebGL in a browser or computing unit (TPU, CPU, GPU) in Node.js.
 And it provides two things:
 - CoreAPI is a low-level API for linear algebra and automatic differentiation.
 It contains tools for creating and training models from scratch.
 - LayersAPI is the primary building block for constructing a Machine Learning model.
 Under the hood, every layer uses the CoreAPI of TensorFlow.js.